The Resumé Advice You Need to Know

 Follow the advice above to help you craft a strong resumé that will have you back in the workplace before you know it.

 This post was written by Andrew Fennell.
-Andrew is the founder of CV writing advice website StandOut CV – he is a former recruitment consultant and contributes career advice to websites like Business Insider, The Guardian, and Fast Company.
+Andrew is the writer for Assignyourwriter and founder of CV writing advice website StandOut CV – he is a former recruitment consultant and contributes career advice to websites like Business Insider, The Guardian, and Fast Company.

 Like what you just read?
 Share it with your friends using the buttons above.